 In closing the First Stanza, there are "Seven Creative Spirits" because there are seven layers of the Mundane Egg.
 This means there are different stages of inner consciousness that each evolving entity can experience.
 In The Secret Doctrine 1:48, H.P.
 Blavatsky alluded to a division between "Alaya" and "Paramartha."
-Alaya is a secondary condition of "Voidness" compared to Paramartha's primary condition of "absolute perfection" (in relation to the Mundane Egg), but both these stages can be reached by the determined aspirant.
+Alaya is a secondary condition of "Voidness" compared to Paramartha's primary condition of "absolute perfection" (in relation to the Mundane Egg), but both these stages can be reached in our theosophical visions.

 In The Secret Doctrine 1:49, H.P.
-Blavatsky explained that the Yogacharya tradition of Buddhist philosophy maintained that the "progressed adept" could "introduce at will his Alaya by means of meditation into the true Nature of Existence."
-In "one sense" Alaya is "Pradhana" (in that each inferior principle gradually blurs and blends into the superior principle above it) or what G. de Purucker labelled as the matter side of Paramatman (Brahman-Pradhana) in his diagram on page 437.
-Therefore, the progressed adept, living in his Alaya aspect, can lift himself into Paramartha, or Nirvana as the true Nature of Existence.
+Blavatsky explained that the Buddhist Yogacharya tradition taught that the "progressed adept" could "introduce at will his Alaya by means of meditation into the true Nature of Existence."
+In one sense, Alaya is "Pradhana" (in that each inferior principle gradually blurs and blends into the superior principle above it) or what G. de Purucker labels as the matter side of Paramatman (Brahman-Pradhana) in his diagram on page 437.
+Therefore, the progressed adept, living in his Alaya aspect, can lift himself into Paramartha, or Nirvana as the "true Nature of Existence."

-Thus, the First Stanza of The Secret Doctrine ends with 1) the Great Breath of the immaculate white disk, the dull black ground, and the central point having produced the Mundane Egg 2) the Seven Creative Spirits of the Mundane Egg providing the stages of consciousness as the framework for the evolutionary ladder of evolving intelligences 3) the unfoldment of a state of consciousness in Alaya (in the Mundane Egg) which serves as the springboard for evolving intelligences reaching upwards to try and reach Paramatman individually and consciously before the close of the Maha-Manvantara.
+The First Stanza of The Secret Doctrine ends with three main points: 1) the Great Breath of the immaculate white disk, the dull black ground, and the central point produce the Mundane Egg 2) the Seven Creative Spirits of the Mundane Egg provide the stages of consciousness as the framework for the evolutionary ladder of evolving intelligences 3) the unfoldment of Alaya serves as the springboard for evolving intelligences in the Mundane Egg to reach upwards to Paramatman before the close of the Maha-Manvantara.

 H.P.
 Blavatsky, The Secret Doctrine (Pasadena: Theosophical University Press, 2019).